Donegal fiddle tradition

 The Donegal fiddle tradition is one of the distinct fiddle traditions within Irish traditional music.
 The distinctness of the Donegal tradition developed due to the close relations between County Donegal and Scotland, and the Donegal repertoire and style has influences from Scottish fiddle music.
 For example, in addition to the ”universally known” standard Irish dance tunes, there is an added volume of Scottish and Nova Scotia tunes played, with even some tunes from Shetland and Orkney.
 This includes standard tune types such as double jigs (6/8), slip jigs (9/8), reels (4/4), and hornpipes (swung 4/4).
 It has been claimed that Donegal musicians play more slip jigs than any other region of Ireland.
-This is potentially due to the geographical borders/mountains (as well as national borders with Northern Ireland) keeping Donegal's repertoire more locally-known for decades.
+This is potentially due to the geographical borders/mountains of Ulster (especially South Ulster), which has kept County Donegal's repertoire more locally-known for decades.
 There is also a prevalence of mazurka playing.
 Mazurkas are historically mainland-European tunes very similar to a waltz, in its 3/4 meter, though generally livelier and with more emphasis being placed on the second beat of each measure.
-Another uniquely Donegal tune is called the barndance, stemming from the Germanic schottische (essentially meaning ‘Scottish’), also similar to the Norwegian reinlander.
+Another uniquely County Donegal tune is called the barndance, stemming from the Germanic schottische (essentially meaning ‘Scottish’), also similar to the Norwegian reinlander.
 The barndance is very similar to a hornpipe, but slower than a reel; typically they are played with less of a hornpipe's “swing” and more of the “drive” of a reel.

-In stark contrast to other Irish musical styles, the Donegal tradition also has the Scottish strathspey, a traditional dance from Scotland, played a bit like a hornpipe but with emphasis on the semi-quaver; this dotted rhythm gives the strathspey its distinct “Scotch Snap” sound.
+In stark contrast to other Irish musical styles, the Donegal tradition also has the Scottish 'strathspey', a traditional dance from Scotland, played a bit like a hornpipe but with emphasis on the semi-quaver; this dotted rhythm gives the strathspey its distinct “Scotch Snap” sound.
 While strathspeys are definitely known in Donegal (albeit played slightly slower and with less ”snap” than Scottish fiddlers), more common is the highland.
 Very rarely referred to as a “highland fling”, these quintessentially Donegal tunes are influenced by the Scottish strathspey, but played a bit smoother, as a sort of “strathspey-reel”.
 Some Scotch Snaps will be played, but highlands tend to be more akin to a slower reel, overall.
 Reels, themselves, are said to have originated in Scottish music.
 The distinctiveness of the Donegal tradition led to some conflict, between Donegal players and representatives of the mainstream tradition, when Irish traditional music was organised in the 1960s.

 The tradition has several distinguishing traits compared to other fiddle traditions such as the Sliabh Luachra style of southern Ireland, most of which involves styles of bowing and the ornamentation of the music, and rhythm.
 Due to the frequency of double stops and the strong bowing it is often compared to the Cape Breton tradition.
 Another characteristic of the style is the rapid pace at which it tends to proceed.
 Modern players, such as the fiddle group Altan, continue to be popular due to a variety of reasons.